tony-albanese/ci-project-4/README.md

 > As a user, I can only modify or delete my own entries so that others may not tamper with my recommendations.

 ## Modify a Book Entry
-With each book is a link to edit the book.
+With each book is a pen icon  that links to a page to edit the book.
 Here, the user is taken to a form field pre-populated with the book's details.
 They can change the fields as they like.
 When they press update, the new details are updated in the database and the user is taken back to the home page.
 The user will only see a link to edit a book if they are the owner of that book - they are the one that submitted it.
 ![Modify Book Page](assets/screenshots/edit-book.png)
 > As a user, I can modify a book so that I can correct mistakes or improve content.
 > As a user, I can only modify or delete my own entries so that others may not tamper with my recommendations.

 ## Leaving a Comment
-When the user clicks on the View Comments link, they are taken to a page where all of the books comments are displayed.
-And a form is given for the user to enter their own comment.
-Upon clicking on the submit button, the comment is saved to the database and the new comment is reflected in the list.
-For only the comments that have been written, two icons appear.
-One allows them to edit the comment and the other allows them to delete the comment.
+When the user clicks on the comment icon (the conversation bubble), they are taken to a page where all of the books comments are displayed as well as a form for the user to enter their own comment.
+Upon clicking on the Submit Comment button, the comment is saved to the database and the new comment is reflected in the list.
+Two icons appear for comments written by the user.
+The pen icon allows them to edit the comment and the trash icon allows them to delete the comment.
 The user is prompted with a confirmation dialog when they click on the delete comment button.
 When the user clicks on the edit comment button, a modal form appears populated with the user's comment.
 If they submit, the comment is updated, if not the modal is dismissed.
 ![Comment Form](assets/screenshots/comments_page.png)
 > As a user, I can comment on a book so that I can share my opinion about the book with the community.
 > As a user, I can delete a comment that I have made so that I can remove content that I no longer wish others to see.